duffee/astro-ads/README.md

 # Authors

-Re-write for ADS Bumblebee by Boyd Duffee, b dot duffee at keele dot ac dot uk.
+Re-write for ADS Bumblebee by [Boyd Duffee](https://github.com/duffee)

 Originally written by Alasdair Allan
 <aa@astro.ex.ac.uk>, of the University of Exeter Astrophysics Group